cyn-jackal/YOLO11-DSConv/README.md

 1. **Instars 1 to 4** — Best suited for food waste processing and animal feed production.
 2. **Instars 5 to 6** — Optimal for pupation and other industrial applications.

 We employed the **YOLO11** model for larval instar classification and detection, achieving an **mAP<sub>50-95</sub> of 0.811**.
 Furthermore, we developed a modified **YOLO11-DSConv** variant, which replaces standard convolution with **Depthwise Separable Convolution (DSConv)**.
-This modification increased the **mAP<sub>50-95</sub>** to **0.813** and enhanced computational efficiency.
+This modification result the **mAP<sub>50-95</sub>** to **0.813** and enhanced computational efficiency.
 By integrating this system, the application of BSFL in food waste management and broader circular economy initiatives can be significantly improved, offering a more effective and intelligent approach to addressing global food waste challenges.

 - **Repository Link:** [YOLO11-DSConv](https://github.com/cyn-jackal/YOLO11-DSConv)
 - **Supplementary Materials:**